ItzBLAZE-01/Vape-v4.10/README.md

 6) Vanilla (1.12.2) [NOT TESTED]

 # Not working as administator
-If the .bat file is not working as administator-
+If the .bat file is not working as administrator-

-1) Open "Windows Powershell" as administator.
+1) Open "Windows PowerShell" as administrator.
 2) Go to the folder where you have extracted the crack.
 3) In the top copy the path.
-4) In Powershell type " **cd "[PASTE THE PATH HERE]"** " *Copy the inverted commas which are in bold, and do not copy the brackets just paste the path there instead.*
+4) In PowerShell type " **cd "[PASTE THE PATH HERE]"** " Copy the inverted commas which 5) are in bold, and do not copy the brackets just paste the path there instead.

 # Support
 If you are having any issues, feel free to join [my discord server](https://discord.gg/bsPGdxsZYK) and ask for help there.